Templates

 For instance, multi-line templates could be used for whole blood samples that are collected for a study and are routinely processed into certain component material types prior to storage.

 The template can be used to transfer received vials from a shipment batch into a data entry batch.
-The shipment batch contains records for the whole blood specimens and the data entry batch contains the generated data for the all possible specimens created from the whole blood.
+The shipment batch contains records for the whole blood specimens and the data entry batch contains the generated data for all possible specimens created from the whole blood.
 Once generated, the specimen records can be modified or deleted as needed.
 The template contains commands and text to generate default values for the specimen records as well as defines what columns are visible in the Data Entry Editor.

 Template Commands